Twenty Hints and Tips for Successful Jewellery Making

 Hints and Tips

-- Nail clippers make useful and easy to handle wire cutters.
-The larger type are best and although they do wear out with time they produce a neat clean cut and can fit into most small spaces.
-They can also be used to cut nylon thread and are easily available to buy.
+3. Nail clippers can be used as easy to handle wire cutters.
+The larger type are sturdier and although they do wear out in time they produce a neat clean cut and can fit into most small spaces.
+They can also be used to cut nylon thread and are cheap and easily available to buy.

-- If using super glue for any jewellery making projects opt for the type that comes in a bottle that dispenses one drop at a time.
-Alternatively or for very small amounts of glue, place a drop of glue on a suitable surface and then use a needle point to apply it as needed.
+4. If using super glue for any jewellery making projects opt for the type that comes in a bottle that dispenses one drop at a time.
+This will give you much more control over the amount of glue applied.
+Alternatively or for very small amounts of glue, place a drop of glue on a suitable surface and then use a needle point, scrap of metal wire or small paintbrush to apply it as needed.

-- If you spill beads they can be quickly and easily collected by using a hoover with a pair of tights or stockings over the end of the pipe.
+5. If you accidently spill beads they can be quickly and easily collected by covering using a hoover with a pair of tights or stockings over the end of the pipe.

-- A bead reamer can be used to enlarge the size of the holes in many beads.
-Care must be taken to work slowly and for some materials such as glass or crystal only small increases may be possible.
-Wood and plastic are generally more hardy to this technique.
+6. If you need to enlarge the hole in a bead, this can be done using a bead reamer.
+Care must be taken to work slowly and gradually especially with more fragile materials such as glass and crystal as these may crack.
+Wood and plastic beads are generally more resilient and you may be able to increase the hole significantly.
 If you have a suitable vice, wood and plastic beads can also be easily drilled to enlarge the hole size.
 Other materials such as glass and gemstone require specific drill bits and techniques.

-- If you wish to make many identically sized loops use a marker pen to mark the pliers at the right spot.
+7. If you wish to make many identically sized loops but don’t have a set of mandrels or stepped pliers, use a marker pen or small amount of masking tape to mark round nosed pliers at the right spot.
 Lay the wire for each loop over this mark and create your loop.
-If you use one size a lot you could use a permanent marker.
+If you use one size a lot you could use a permanent marker to make that spot.

-- Ideally jump rings should be opened using two pairs of pliers.
-This decreases the risk of any distortion of the ring's shape and makes it easier to close them neatly.
+8. Ideally jump rings should be opened using two pairs of pliers.
+This decreases the risk of any distortion of the ring and makes it easier to close them neatly.

-- If you wish to hide the joins in jump rings small beads or crimp tubes can be glued over the join using a tiny amount of super glue.
+10. If you wish to hide the joins in jump rings small beads or crimp tubes can be glued over the join using a tiny amount of super glue.
+To do this thread the bead/crimp on to the ring and then close it.
+Apply a small amount of glue over the join and then slide the bead/crimp over the top.

-11. To cut two or more lengths of chain the same length, thread the end links onto a head pin and let them dangle down.
-This makes it easier to cut them all the same.
+11. To cut two or more lengths of chain the same length, thread the end links onto a head pin or length of wire and let them dangle down.
+This makes it easier to cut each length the same.
 Another method to use is to count the chain links rather than using a ruler to measure the chain.

 13. Use rubber bands to secure the ends of reels of wire and cords and stop them unwinding.

-14. When stringing beads always leave a gap of a few millimeteres before attaching any findings or finishing the piece.
-This allows the beads to move and lessens any risk of them being damaged or breaking due to tension.
-This technique also decreases the risk of the stringing material snapping due to being placed under pressure.
-If there is no space for the beads to move the finished piece may also not bend correctly to be worn.
+14. When stringing beads always leave a gap of a few millimetres before attaching any findings or finishing the piece.
+This allows the beads to move and lessens the risk of them being damaged or breaking due to being placed under pressure.
+This technique also decreases the risk of the stringing material snapping.
+If there is no space for the beads to move the finished piece of jewellery may also not bend correctly to be worn.

-15. Bead boards are very useful for planning out designs especially when you do not have a definite idea of how you want it to look.
+15. Bead boards are very useful for planning out designs especially when you do not have a definite idea of how you want it to look or when using repeating patterns.
 They are also a very helpful tool when planning more complex patterns and seeing how this will fit into the final length or how many of each bead you will need.

 16. When using a thin thread with large holed beads, placing a smaller bead inside the hole will help to stabilise them on the thread.
-These can be glued in place if needed.
+The smaller bead can be glued in place if needed.

 17. Finish elasticated pieces of jewellery or longer length necklaces with a knot rather than clasp.
 This knot can then be glued inside a bead to create a continuous pattern.
 This can be great for children's jewellery or for people who struggle to fasten jewellery clasps.

-18. Calottes (sometimes known as knot covers) create a neat and practical way to finish jewellery pieces.
+18. Calottes and cord ends (sometimes known as knot covers) create a neat and practical way to finish jewellery pieces.
 These can be especially useful when thicker cords have been used or for multi-strand pieces.

 19. If you do not have a set of nylon jawed pliers wire can be straightened by holding a folded piece of soft material between your fingers and thumb and then pulling the wire through.